- Ph.D. Programs

 The Accelerated Master’s Degree Program (AMDP) is a unique opportunity for currently enrolled University of Michigan undergraduates majoring in Mathematics who wish to pursue a 5-year combined BS/MS in Quantitative Finance and Risk Management.
 The program allows students to take some of the required courses for the graduate program while they are still completing their undergraduate program and use up to 18 of those credits to work toward their graduate degree.

-Prospective AMDP students will ideally begin the admissions process at the end of their junior year and submit a formal Graduate School application during their senior year.
+Prospective AMDP students will ideally indicate their interest in their junior year and submit a formal Graduate School application during their senior year.
 Admitted AMDP students will typically complete the undergraduate degree at the end of their senior year and complete the graduate degree at the end of their 5th year.
-However, there are other paths to th AMDP, as described in the Admissions Process section.
+However, there are other paths to the AMDP, as described in the Admissions Process section.

 Coursework for the AMDP option

 Below is a sample program for a student who is completing the undergraduate program in Finance and Risk Management and who begins the AMDP application process as a junior.
-If selected, the student would be invited to take Math 573 in the Fall of his or her senior year.
-This student may double-count Math 472, Math 573 (which undergraduates can take as an alternative to Math 423), Math 526, and one of the elective courses listed for the program to work toward both the undergraduate and graduate degrees.
+This student may double-count Math 472, Math 526, and one of the elective courses listed for the program to work toward both the undergraduate and graduate degrees.

 The student would complete the remaining courses required for the Master’s degree in the fifth year as shown below.